Own Mint Stamps Marking

 Lincoln’s 150th Memorial Anniversary

 This mint stamp sheet was issued in 2015 to commemorate the 150th anniversary of President Lincoln’s death in 1865, just as the Civil War came to a close.
-It features photos and artwork of the president’s inauguration, with his family, reading the Emancipation Proclamation, and his funeral.
+It features photos of president Lincoln from throughout his life as well as modern photos of Civil War reenactments, the Lincoln Memorial, and more.
 It’s a meaningful tribute to one of America’s greatest presidents that you’ll want to add to your collection today.

 Two hundred years after his birth, Abraham Lincoln is still honored as one of the greatest US Presidents.
 Lincoln was a complex man whose legacy is often overshadowed by the Civil War.
 Indeed, he ably led the Union throughout the War Between the States, but he did much more.

 Lincoln made millions of acres in the West available to the public inexpensively, allowed grants for agricultural universities, and signed bills that funded the first transcontinental railroad.
 Lincoln introduced the first US paper currency and income tax, and reformed the national banking system.